 By 2030, 100 cities in the EU will have become climate neutral.
-Nine Swedish cities are currently leading the way by signing up to national climate contracts – and there will be even more by the autumn.
+23 Swedish cities are currently leading the way by signing up to national climate contracts.
 RISE is involved in this work on several different levels.

 Concrete solutions will increase the pace

 The climate contracts are a collaboration between different cities, authorities and Viable Cities, where everyone commits to providing tangible solutions that will increase the rate of the climate transition.
+The work paves the way for a faster transition in Sweden, Europe and globally.
 RISE is a member of the management team of Viable Cities, as well as collaborating with a number of the municipalities regarding solutions at both a strategic and an operational level.

 The measures being implemented today are not enough for us to achieve these goals